realworldocaml/book/en/lists-and-patterns.md

 - : string list = ["byte"; "ml"; "mli"; "native"; "txt"]
 ```

-One feature of OCaml's pattern language that we've encountered here
-for the first time is _or-patterns_, which allow you to have multiple
+The above is also an example of an or-patterns, which allows you to
-sub-patterns within a larger pattern.
-In this case, `None | Some
+have multiple sub-patterns within a larger pattern.
+In this case,
-("",_)` is an or-pattern.
-As we'll see later, or-patterns can be
+`None | Some ("",_)` is an or-pattern.
+As we'll see later,
-nested anywhere within larger patterns.
+or-patterns can be nested anywhere within larger patterns.

 Another function that is similar to `filter` is `partition_tf`, which
 takes a list and partitions it into a pair of lists based on a boolean